6 Tips for Naturally Sealing Split Ends

 - Plastic wrap

-- Massage the tips of your hair with a bit of argan oil and then wrap them with plastic wrap.
+- Start by massaging the tips of your hair with a bit of argan oil.

-- Allow to set for 30 minutes, then rinse.
+- Finally, allow to sit for 30 minutes, then rinse.

-- Use three times a week for good results.
+- Later on, use three times a week for best results.